manthanank/learn-rxjs/README.md

 ### Creation Operators

+Theses operators are used to create an observable.
+Some of the creation operators are:

+- ajax
+- bindCallback
+- bindNodeCallback
+- defer
+- empty
+- from
+- fromEvent
+- fromEventPattern
+- generate
+- interval
+- of
+- range
+- throwError
+- timer
+- iif

 **ajax** - It creates an observable for an Ajax request with either a request object with url, headers, etc or a string for a URL.

 Example with Angular: